 - IP and regulatory path description

 - Milestones for funding with deliverables

-Give us a call at 734-615-4741 or email Dr. Mark Cohen for questions about SIDAC or to inquire about participating in the next Surgical Innovation Development Accelerator Course.
+Give us a call at 734-615-4741 or email Dr. Mark Cohen for questions about our innovation courses or to join our email list to receive course updates.